apache/causeway-site/content/contributors/verifying-releases.md

 rm -rf ~/.m2/repository/org/apache/isis
 </pre>

-The build process depends on whether the artifact is of Isis core or of one of its components:
+The build process depends on whether the artifact is of Isis core or of one of its components.

+**For Isis core**, first download any dependencies:

+  `mvn dependency:go-offline`

+Check that no Isis artifacts have yet been downloaded, ie there is no `~/.m2/org/repository/org/apache/isis` directory.
+If there are, it could indicate that the release being verified incorrectly references previous versions of Isis core.
-* For Isis core, build using the `-o` offline flag:
+Assuming all is ok, build using the `-o` offline flag:

   `mvn clean install -o`

 Confirm that the versions of the Isis artifacts now cached in your local repository are correct.

-* For an Isis component, build without the offline flag; Maven should pull down the component's dependencies from the Maven central repo:
+**For an Isis component**, build without the offline flag; Maven should pull down the component's dependencies from the Maven central repo:

   `mvn clean install`